This information will help you improve your sleep when you’re at home.

 - Keep a sleep diary or a record of the times you go to sleep (including naps) and wake up (including during the night).
 This can help show you any patterns that are affecting your sleep.

 Use the sleep diary below or make your own.
-Bring it with you to show your doctor if you’re having issues sleeping.
+Bring it with you to show your healthcare provider if you’re having problems sleeping.

 Sleep diary example